 Section 4-1 .
 Board of Assessment Appeals.
 The Board of Assessment Appeals shall have all the powers and duties imposed generally upon said boards by the Connecticut General Statutes.

 Section 4-2.
 Board of Education.
 The Board of Education of the town shall be responsible for the conduct of the educational system of the town in accordance with the Connecticut General Statutes and any applicable provisions of this Charter.
 Members shall be elected as provided in Chapter 2 of this Charter.
 The Board of Education shall submit to the Council monthly reports detailing the Board's monthly expenses by account as well as transfers of money within the Board of Education budget from one line item to another line item.
+Forms for the report shall be prescribed by the Director of Finance with approval of the Manager.
+Reports shall be prepared for each month by the fifteenth (15th) day of the following month.
+The forms shall be delivered in an electronic format or as otherwise prescribed by the Director of Finance.
+Whenever used in this Charter, the term "town" shall include the Board of Education unless specifically excluded or as prohibited by the Connecticut General Statutes.”

 Section 4-3-1.
 Board of Police Commissioners.
 Establishment.
 The Police Department shall be maintained by a Board of Police Commissioners, consisting of five (5) electors, not more than three (3) shall be of the same political party and who shall be elected as provided in Chapter 2 of this Charter.
 Said commissioners shall be sworn to the faithful performance of their duties and shall serve without compensation.

 Section 4-3-2.
 Board of Police Commissioners.
 Officers, Meetings, Vacancies.
 Said Board shall elect one (1) of its members to be Chairman and one (1) of its members to be Vice Chairman and shall hold regular meetings and keep written records of the same.
 Meetings shall be held upon call of the Chairman or of a majority of the members of the Board.
 A majority of the members of the Board shall constitute a quorum.
 In the event of any vacancy upon said Board, the Council shall within thirty (30) days fill such vacancy for the unexpired portion of the term of the member with respect to whom such vacancy has occurred.
 Provided, however, that any such vacancy appointment must be filled by an elector of the same political party as the member who has vacated.